lucasquemelli/House_Rocket/README.md

 3. Total number of properties by zipcode, average by zipcode, average living room size by zipcode and average price per square meters by zipcode.
 4. Descriptive analysis for each column.
 5. Daily and annual price fluctuation.
-6. Properties distributed by: price, number of bedrooms, number of bathrooms, number of floors and water view.
+6. Properties distributed by: price, number of bedrooms, number of bathrooms, number of floors and waterfront.

 # 2. Business Assumptions

 **Assumptions** were formulated in order to be tested.

-  1. Properties with **water view** are **30% more expensive** on average;
+  1. Properties with **waterfront** are **45% more expensive** on average;
   2. Properties with **construction date earlier than 1950** are **50% cheaper** on average;
   3. Properties with **basement** have total area (sqft_lot) **25% larger** than those without basement;
   4. The **price growth** is approximately **10% YoY** (Year over Year);